-A raw diet, however, should be composed of 60 to 80% raw meat but with addition to other elements, such as:
+A raw diet, however, should be composed of 60 to 80% raw meat in addition to other elements.

-The results came in showing a lot of health benefits, one being that raw food is more digestible than kibbles.
+The results came in showing a lot of health benefits, one being that raw food is more digestible than kibble.
 But more on the raw food benefits later!